Introducing the City of Omaha ARPA Community Grant Program. LEARN MORE

 Access to the Arts

 While Douglas County has the highest representation of arts organizations in the region, we do not have an understanding of how accessible these organizations are to lower-income residents.

 In Douglas County, there are significantly more arts organizations than in neighboring Pottawattamie and Sarpy Counties.
 However, the arts organizations are predominantly located in central and downtown Omaha.
 Very few arts and culture organizations are found in North and South Omaha.
 We heard through The Landscape Listening Report that many local organizations are inaccessible to some residents due to high admission and/or program costs.

 The Omaha-Council Bluffs area significantly lags in the number of existing arts and culture organizations when compared to other cities.

 Our metro’s per capita number of arts organizations rate is much lower than similar-sized peer or aspirational cities.
 Minneapolis, Austin, and Lincoln all have higher per capita rates.

 Funding for the Arts

-Public funding for the arts is much lower in Nebraska and Iowa compared to other states.
+While public funding for the arts in Nebraska is similar to other states, it is much lower in Iowa compared to other states.